haxsaw/actuator-docs/source/manual/namespace-basic.rst

                                  Var("PRIVATE", "mind yer bidnizz", in_env=False)))

-Besides a name and host_ref, this role defines its own Vars.
+Besides a name and host_ref, this Role defines its own Vars.
 One, "ROLE_NAME", has the same name as a Var defined at the global model level with `with_variables()`, and thus overrides the value of that Var with its own hard-coded value of "MyApp".
 It also adds a new Var, "PRIVATE", which only the app_server component can "see".
 This is because any component's set of visible Vars is the union of the ones more global to it plus the ones that are defined on the component directly.
-In this way, individual roles can define Vars that only the role will have visibility of, and Vars that should impact the entire namespace can be defined globally for the namespace.
+In this way, individual Roles can define Vars that only the Role will have visibility of, and Vars that should impact the entire namespace can be defined globally for the namespace.